Volunteers in Mission / Disaster Response

 Ideally, these churches would name a disaster response coordinator, commit to having an early response team, and commit to having a series of trainings.
 These trainings wouldn’t be exclusive- other churches and resources in the area need to be reached to build capacity.

-We would love to hear from you or your church and meet to discuss this new vision of disaster response.
+We would love to hear from you or your church and meet with you to discuss this vision of disaster response.
 Click here for a letter that better explains this vision.